 The Museum of Modern Art

-Occupying an old tobacco factory on Avendia San Juan, the Museo de Arte Moderno de Buenos Aires (MAMBA) is an awesome museum with a bright future ahead of it.
+Occupying an old tobacco factory on Avenida San Juan, the Museo de Arte Moderno de Buenos Aires (MAMBA) is an awesome museum with a bright future ahead of it.

 The museum moved to the Piccardo Cigarette Factory in 1986, but has spent the last five years closed for renovations.
 In late 2010, it partially re-opened to the public, with a couple rooms full of exhibitions.
 When fully completed, the MAMBA will have over 7000 works and be the largest modern art museum in Latin America.
-But if you get there early, no bother: even in its reduced state, the MAMBA is worth seeing, especially considering the entry price of $1.
+But if you get there early, no bother: even in its reduced state, the MAMBA is worth seeing, especially considering the entry price is little over $3.

 We’re always skeptical of modern art, often finding it pretentious and boring.
 Upon seeing be-scarved dandies nodding thoughtfully in front of a red square on the wall, I’m known to fly into a violent rage.
 Thankfully, the works on display in the MAMBA aren’t like that.
 Though they had just a couple rooms to work with, the museums curators have done a great job of selecting works that are interesting and aesthetically appealing.